manbearwiz/Ayos/README.md

 ###License

-The source is released under [MIT-License](http://opensource.org/licenses/MIT).
+The source is released under the [MIT-License](http://opensource.org/licenses/MIT).